-Indian Pueblo Cultural Center!
-Through this brand-new program, anyone and everyone can come experience Pueblo agricultural practices firsthand on the third Sunday of each month by digging into our Resilience Garden, working the soil, planting seeds, and cultivating crops.
+Spring is almost here, and that means we’re entering seasons of growth—specifically our Seasons of Growth Learning Series here at the Indian Pueblo Cultural Center.
+Through this program now in its second year, anyone and everyone can come experience Pueblo agricultural practices firsthand on the third Sunday of each month by digging into our Resilience Garden, working the soil, planting seeds, and cultivating crops.

-Discussions are led by our Cultural Education Specialist, Bettina Sandoval of Taos Pueblo, but everyone was welcome to jump in, asking and answering each other’s questions on subjects ranging from ancient techniques to the details of ongoing seed swaps.
+Discussions are led by our Cultural Education Specialist, Bettina Sandoval of Taos Pueblo, and guest speakers, but everyone is welcome to jump in, asking and answering each other’s questions on subjects ranging from ancient techniques to the details of ongoing seed swaps.

 We plant tiny seeds now, knowing that over time they’ll grow into great benefits that we can reap for the whole community.
 Show your support for educational programs like these by planting your own seed: donate to the Indian Pueblo Cultural Center today.